hid-io/hid-io-core/spec/protocol/README.md

 b010 - Negative Acknowledge
 b011 - Sync
 b100 - Continued
+b101 - No Acknowledgement Data
+b110 - No Acknowledgement Continued
-b101 to b111 are Reserved
+b111 is Reserved

 |Continued|
 b0 - All data payload fits into one packet